ddijk/Calculator/README.md

-# SonarQubeCoverage
+# Demo of SonarQubeCoverage

-Run all test via:
+Run all tests via:
 mvn verify

 Push to sonar via: